-- violated criminal law should be addressed to a law enforcement official or a district attorney's office; - 3.
-To disclose the incident to a College representative who can offer confidentiality or privacy and assist in obtaining services (See Section VI above); - 4.
-To describe the incident only to those campus officials who need the information in order to properly respond and to repeat the description as few times as necessary; - 5.
-To have allegations of Sexual Misconduct investigated in accordance with Mercy Policy; - 6.
+- 5. To have allegations of Sexual Misconduct investigated in accordance with Mercy Policy; - 6.
 To have privacy preserved to the extent possible; - 7.
 To receive assistance and resources on campus, including confidential and free on-campus counseling, and to be notified of other services available on and off campus, including the New York State Office of Victim Services; - 8.
 To disclose the incident confidentially and obtain services from state and local governments; - 9.
-To receive assistance from College officials in filing a criminal complaint, initiating legal proceedings in family court or civil court, and/or seeking an Order of Protection or the equivalent.
+To receive assistance from University officials in filing a criminal complaint, initiating legal proceedings in family court or civil court, and/or seeking an Order of Protection or the equivalent.
 In New York City and Westchester County, this assistance is provided by Family Justice Centers; - 10.
 To receive assistance with effectuating an arrest when an individual violates an Order of Protection by contacting local law enforcement; and - 11.
-To withdraw allegations or involvement from the process at any time.

-B. Where to Report Allegations of Sexual Misconduct on Campus
+To withdraw allegations or involvement from the process at any time. - B. Where to Report Allegations of Sexual Misconduct on Campus